Kidney Cancer: The Basics

 - Anemia (low red blood cell count).

-Signs and symptoms of kidney cancer that has spread to other parts of the body can be:
+Signs and symptoms that kidney cancer has spread to other parts of the body can be:

 - Night sweats.